Nishikori goes from Project 45 to Elite 8

 NISHIKORI: “I won’t say next year but hopefully I can make a grand slam final again in next couple of years and win it.”

-REUTERS: How do you make sure your slender build does not hold you back against the big six feet (1.83 metres) plus rivals?
+REUTERS: How do you make sure your slender build does not hold you back against the big six feet (1.83 meters) plus rivals?

 NISHIKORI: ”It’s not easy to play the big guys, especially since I’m one of the smallest guys on tour.
 But you see David (Ferrer) has been in the top five ...